csekri/tkzgeom/README.md

 **inscribed circle**: click <ins>three points</ins>;
 defines the inscribed circle around three points
-### Interactions:
+## Interactions:
 **move point**: drag free points the change their positions

 **move canvas**: drag canvas to a new position
-### Decorators:
+## Decorators:
 **mark angle**: click <ins>three points</ins>;
 defines an arc to show the presence of an angle

 **mark right angle**: click <ins>three points</ins>;
 defines an arc to show the presence of a right angle

-## Limitations
+# Limitations

-A select of features are included as part of the GUI, enough to cover most situations, but does not aim to be comprehensive.
+A select of features are included as part of the GUI, enough to cover most everyday situations, but does not aim to be comprehensive.
 As to mitigate this issue, there is an option to add any code after the automatically generated code, and also to add other LaTeX packages/libraries.
 The draw order of objects is predetermined there is no built in way to change this.